leormsbee/proj-portfolio/hw_005/continuousgood/README.md

 - Background image aligned at the bottom of the div
 - Background color for entire section: #ffffff

-Background image for the 3 large circles: images/circle-section1.png
+Same background image for each of the 3 large circles: images/circle-section1.png

-Inner-circle images:
+Inner-circle images placed on top of background image for large circles.
+There are multiple correct ways of doing this.:
 - images/circle-icon-check.jpg
 - images/circle-icon-cal.jpg
 - images/circle-icon-heart.jpg